hande-qmc/hande/documentation/manual/input/systems/generic.rst

     Optional.
 Default: 'FCIDUMP'.

     Specify the FCIDUMP file containing the integrals and information relating to the single-particle basis.
+For details of the format see :ref:`fcidump_format`.
-This can also be an HDF5 file previously produced by HANDE from a FCIDUMP via the ``write_read_in_system`` function (see :ref:`utils_hdf5_system_dump`), which is both more compact in size and considerably faster to process.
+    This can also be an HDF5 file previously produced by HANDE from a FCIDUMP via the ``write_read_in_system`` function (see :ref:`utils_hdf5_system_dump`), which is
+    both more compact in size and considerably faster to process.
 ``dipole_int_file``
     type: string.